Concepcion, Romblon: Proposed secession

 Among the islands of Romblon, Concepcion is the farthest from the provincial capital.
 It is also far from the nearest commercial capital, Odiongan.
 It takes five hours to travel between Concepcion and Romblon thus making it difficult for provincial executives to visit the island municipality.
 The nearest municipality from Concepcion is Pinamalayan, Oriental Mindoro, which is only two hours by boat.
 Hence, most Sibalenhons buy and sell their products in this town instead of Odiongan or Romblon.

 In the past, there have been attempts to secede Concepcion from Romblon and re-annex it to Oriental Mindoro.
 On March 16, 1924, Act No. 3131 was introduced in Congress seeking to re-annex the municipality to Oriental Mindoro but it didn't push through.
 More recently, in 2014, town mayor Lemuel Cipriano expressed that "90% of Concepcion's 4,500 population are seeking to be re-annexed to Oriental Mindoro".
 In order to be re-annexed, a resolution calling for a referendum in the island must be filed in Congress by the provincial representative.
 Oriental Mindoro governor Alfonso Umali Jr. and Second District Congressman Reynaldo Umali have expressed support for a possible referendum.

 Geography

-Concepcion is located on Maestro de Campo Island (also known as Sibale to its inhabitants) which is the westernmost island of the province and approximately 20 km off the coast from Mindoro.
+Concepcion comprises the whole of Maestre de Campo Island, also known as Sibale to its inhabitants, which is the westernmost island of the province and approximately 20 km off the eastern coast of Mindoro.
 The island is mountainous with steep shores.
 Its settlements are dispersed along the coast with the poblacion on the south shore.
 The island's interior is jagged and forested, with caves, clear rivers, unique rock formations, and hills that offer extensive views.
 Every village has its own cove and white sand beaches which are used for swimming and scuba diving.